owencqueen/ML_Project2/README.md

 COSC 522, Fall 2020
 Owen Queen

+The writeup for this project can be found [here](http://web.eecs.utk.edu/~hqi/cosc522/project/proj2.htm).

 **Report**: The report for this project is in [oqueen_proj2.pdf](https://github.com/owencqueen/ML_Project2/blob/main/oqueen_proj2.pdf).

 All visuals are in the visuals folder.